Contact

 Status

-In 2020, a risk assessment was conducted that concluded the Eau Galle Dam was well constructed and performing well.
+In 2020, a risk assessment of Eau Galle Dam concluded that it was well built and continues to perform reliably.
 A liner in the conduit at Eau Galle was painted in 2019.
-The Wisconsin locks and dams in the St. Paul District are in the process of a series of programmatic upgrades that include new miter gates with related anchorages in the operating locks, sheetpile crossings in the auxillary locks, grouting of below-water rock cribs in the guidewalls, new tow haulage components, new mooring cells, and additional end cells at some of the guidewalls.
-New miter gates are currently being fabricated for Lock 4, Lock 6 and Lock 9.
-Budget requests for fiscal years 2026 and 2027 include painting of the spillway gates.
+Periodic Inspections are scheduled at Locks and Dams 8 and 9 in 2026.
+The Wisconsin locks and dams in the St. Paul District are in the process of a series of programmatic upgrades that include new miter gates with related anchorages in the operating locks, sheet pile crossings in the auxiliary locks, grouting of below-water rock cribs in the guidewalls with upgrading of the tow haulage rail, and adding end cells at some of the guidewalls.
+New miter gates are currently being fabricated for Lock 4 and Lock 9.
+New miter gates were installed at Lock 5A in 2022, Lock 8 in 2022 and Lock 6 in 2025.
+Budget requests for fiscal year 2027 include a package to replace the low flow gates and install a debris boom at Eau Galle Dam, as well as various programmatic improvements on the Mississippi River.

 Dams in St. Paul District Portfolio

-The dams in the St. Paul District that are federally authorized, operated, and maintained in Wisconsin are as follows:
+The dams in the St. Paul District that are federally authorized, operated and maintained in Wisconsin are as follows:

 Eau Galle Dam

-Mississippi River — Lock and Dam 4 (Alma), Lock and Dam 5A (Winona), Lock and Dam 6 (Trempealeau), 8 (Genoa), Lock and Dam 9 (Prairie du Chien) and Fountain City Service Base
+— Lock and Dam 4 (Alma), Lock and Dam 5A (Winona), Lock and Dam 6 (Trempealeau), 8 (Genoa), Lock and Dam 9 (Prairie du Chien) and Fountain City Service Base

 See the National Inventory of Dams for more information: https://nid.sec.usace.army.mil/#/